Portland’s Best Business Networking Groups

 5. Oregon Entrepreneurs Network

-6. Portland Business Alliance
+6. Portland Metro Chamber

 7. BLocal PDX

 B Local PDX is a group of B Corps from Oregon and Southwest Washington working to deepen connections among organizations in our region who share our purpose and passion for using business as a force for good.
-Events help socially responsibly business people act on their purpose to achieve socio-economic and environmental impact through their operations.
+Events help socially responsible business people act on their purpose to achieve socio-economic and environmental impact through their operations.

 8. Business for a Better Portland

-10. Oregon Association of Minority Entrepreneurs
+9. Oregon Association of Minority Entrepreneurs

-11. Portland Business Journal’s Power Breakfasts
+10. Portland Business Journal’s Power Breakfasts

 Start your day with some networking!
 The Power Breakfast is an ongoing monthly event, showcasing successful local businesses and business leaders.